-1904.3 Portable fire extinguishers or standpipes and hose.
+1904.2 Portable fire extinguishers and hose.
 Portable fire extinguishers or standpipes and hose supplied from an approved water system shall be provided within 50 feet (15 240 mm) of travel distance to any machine producing shavings or sawdust.
-Portable fire extinguishers shall be provided in accordance with Section 906 for extra-high hazards.
+Extinguishers shall be provided in accordance with Section 906 for extra-high hazards.

-1904.4 Automatic sprinkler systems.
+1904.3 Automatic sprinkler systems.
 Automatic sprinkler systems shall be installed in accordance with Section 903.3.1.1.